hughperkins/jeigen/README.md

 Download
 ========

-The jar files and native dll/so can be downloaded from https://hughperkins.atlassian.net/builds/browse/JEIGEN-JEIGEN-82 .
-You need any Jeigen.jar file (platform-independent), the jna-4.0.0.jar file (platform-independent), and the appropriate libjeigen.so or jeigen.dll file.
+The jar files and native dll/so can be downloaded from http://hughperkins.com/jeigen .
+Download the appropriate .zip file for your platform, and unzip it
+- you will need to add the appropriate jeigen-[platform].jar to your classpath, and also jna-4.0.0.jar

 Third-party libraries used
 ==========================